 - When a student has excessive absences that will prevent him/her from successfully completing the program within the scheduled study period.
 In this case the effective date of student’s withdrawal is the last day that the student was in attendance.

-ABM College is bound by federal laws to protect the privacy of the students.
+ABM College is bound by provincial law by following Personal Information Protection Act (PIPA) to protect the privacy of the students.
 The College respects the right to privacy of its students and is committed to safeguarding the personal information of each student and graduate.
 ABM College will not disclose a student’s personal information without a prior written consent of the student.

 At ABM College we protect the personal information collected from students, graduates, staff and other business partners.
 This includes the training of employees and the establishment of control systems for responsible use of personal information that is accessible to College employees while performing work-related duties.
 The College directs its employees to exercise caution when disclosing personal information to others.
 Access to personal information is limited to the following: